How To Care For Lingerie

 - Line drying or drip dry is always the best choice when it comes to lingerie.
 Place your garment flat on clothes horse in a well-ventilated area to dry naturally.
 Be careful when hanging your delicate fabric up - clothes pegs can leave marks.

-- If you want dry a bra but are short on time, try using a salad spinner!
+- If you want to dry a bra but are short on time, try using a salad spinner!
 It's quick, efficient and won't ruin it, unlike a tumble dryer.

 Need more help caring for your lingerie?